calyaconsult/graphml-parser/README.md

 # graphml-parser
-Javascript function to rconvert a graphml file to json
+Javascript function to convert a graphml file to json